capsule-corp-ternoa/ternoa-js/README.md

 const createMyFirstNFT = async () => {
   try {
-    // we will need a keyring to sing and submit the transaction const account = await generateSeed()
+    // We will need a keyring to sign and submit the transaction const account = await generateSeed()
     const keyring = await getKeyringFromSeed(account.seed)